 U.S. Economy on a Steady Course

 While equities are reacting negatively to the latest headlines about the trade talks, the U.S. economy continues to move ahead in a steady but unspectacular fashion.
 Economic growth of 3.2% in the first quarter was ahead of expectations and a solid showing in the wake of severe market volatility in the fourth quarter of 2018.
 Nevertheless, this 3.2% likely included some inventory building by companies looking to procure product and materials ahead of time in case the China trade talks were to take a sour turn later in the year.
 Thus, some of the reported economic growth in the first quarter appears to have been pulled forward from future quarters.
-Today, the average expected U.S. economic growth among surveyed economists is about 2.3% for all of 2019.
+Right now, the average expected U.S. economic growth among surveyed economists is about 2.3% for all of 2019.

 On the earnings front, things are in decent shape.
 First quarter corporate earnings reports are nearly finished, and by and large they satisfied investors.
 While just weeks ago Wall Street analysts expected first quarter earnings, in aggregate, to be about 3.9% lower than the first quarter of 2018, earnings are actually tracking to be about 0.4% better than last year.
 While a fractional gain like this is nothing to be excited about, investors seem to be content with current corporate performance.

 The trade dispute is now the most visible sign of competition between the U.S. and China, but it is merely part of a broader rivalry growing between the two countries.
 Any trade deal is not likely to forestall greater competition between the two countries in the military, technology or political realms in the years ahead.
 China’s rise to become a global superpower over the last couple of decades means that the U.S. and China will find themselves stepping on each other’s toes in an increasing number of ways and friction between the two is likely for the foreseeable future.